This story has been updated. It was originally published on March 11, 2019.

 Notifications ping you at all hours of the day, stacks of unread messages build up until they aren’t worth the effort to catch up on, and important information gets lost in the stream.
 But it doesn’t have to be this way.
 Below are 10 ways to improve your group chatting experience.

-1. Tweak your notifications
+1. Customize your notifications

 If you’re getting overloaded with alerts, change the way your chat notifications appear.
-You can make those pings silent and/or invisible easily on both Android and iOS.
+You can easily make those pings silent and/or invisible on both Android and iOS.

-On Android, open up Settings then go to Apps & notifications and choose an app to make changes.
+On Android, open up Settings, then go to Apps & notifications and choose an app to make changes.
 On iOS, you can take even more control over the style of alerts: From Settings, pick Notifications, then tap on a particular messaging app to see the available options.

 2. Mute noisy conversations